John DiGiorgio: Personal life

-DiGiorgio prepped at Eisenhower High School in Shelby Township, Michigan.

-He then pursued his teaching degree and teaching certification at Saginaw Valley State University, stating that "(NFL) stands for 'Not For Long' -- instead of the National Football League -- because careers don't last long in the NFL.
+John DiGiorgio played high school football as a Linebacker and Running Back for Utica Eisenhower High school.
+He led Eisenhower to the state finals in 1999 and 2000 and was named to the All-State Team.
+As a senior, John was a "Dream Team Pick" and was selected to play for the East Squad in the 2001 Michigan High School All-Star Game.

+DiGiorgio played college football at Saginaw Valley State University where he pursued his teaching degree and teaching certification.
+In 2005, John was named to the All-American Team by the American Football Coaches Association, Linebacker of the Year by Don Hansen's Football Services, GLIAC [Great Lakes Intercollegiate Athletic Conference] Player of the Year and First Team All-GLIAC.
+While playing for the Saginaw Valley, DiGiorgio broke the all time team record for career tackles and compiled 462 tackles.
+John finished his collegiate football career 3rd All-Time in NCAA Division II history for career tackles.
+In 2006, John was selected to play in the 2006 Cactus Bowl.

 John DiGiorgio was a student teacher at Siebert Elementary School in Midland.
 DiGiorgio, a former All-American at Saginaw Valley State University, helped out Bob Wellman in his physical education classes.
 He also delivered big hits that drew fans to create catch phrase for his incredibly astonishing, punishing, blows delivered to opposing players: "It's not delivery, it's Digiorgio!"
 During the 2008 off-season, DiGiorgio began to student-teach physical education at Siebert Elementary in Midland, Michigan.

 In July 2010, he accepted a job teaching Physical Education and coaching at Chippewa Valley High School in Clinton Township, Michigan.

 During the summer of 2014, John returned to his old team at Eisenhower High School, where he served as the Eagles' offensive coordinator.

+John DiGiorgio lives in Macomb County with his wife and children where he is an active member of the community.